dominiksalvet/gim/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the same license as the affected files.
 In case of creating a new file, choose the most appropriate license with respect to the project [licensing policy](README.md#license) and the type of created file.
-Otherwise, the contributions may not be approved.